SchwarzIT/onyx/apps/docs/src/tokens/introduction.md

 For example `onyx-color-universal-white` is just the value for white color in general.

 ::: warning Important
 Global tokens are not used within the process of designing and developing an application!
 As a result they are hidden to minimize sources of errors.
-Imagine them like the invisible base for your product
+Imagine them like the invisible base for your product.
 :::

 ![Logo](/assets/global_token.png)